 Photo of Andrew Soukup Andrew Soukup

-• Delivered wins in multiple nationwide class actions on behalf of large financial companies related to fees, disclosures, and other banking practices, including the successful defense of numerous lenders accused of violating the Paycheck Protection Program’s implementing laws, which contributed to Covington’s recent recognition as a “Class Action Group Of The Year.”
+• Delivering wins in multiple nationwide class actions on behalf of leading financial institutions related to fees, disclosures, and other banking practices, including the successful defense of numerous financial institutions accused of violating the Paycheck Protection Program’s implementing laws, which contributed to Covington’s recognition as a “Class Action Group of the Year.”

 Photo of Ashley Simonsen Ashley Simonsen

-Ashley Simonsen is a litigator whose practice focuses on defending complex class actions in state and federal courts across the country, with substantive experience in the three hotbeds of class action litigation: New York, San Francisco, and Los Angeles.
+Ashley Simonsen is a litigator whose practice focuses on defending complex class actions and mass torts in state and federal courts across the country.

-Ashley Simonsen is a litigator whose practice focuses on defending complex class actions in state and federal courts across the country, with substantive experience in the three hotbeds of class action litigation: New York, San Francisco, and Los Angeles.
+Ashley Simonsen is a litigator whose practice focuses on defending complex class actions and mass torts in state and federal courts across the country.

 Ashley represents clients in the technology, consumer brands, financial services, and sports industries through all stages of litigation, including trial, with a strong track record of success on early dispositive motions.
 Her practice encompasses advertising, antitrust, product defect, and consumer protection matters.
 Ashley regularly advises companies on arbitration clauses in consumer agreements and related issues, including mass arbitration risks and issues arising under McGill v.
 Citibank, N.A.
 And she is one of the nation’s leading experts on “true lender” issues and the related “valid when made” doctrine.